jokon/baby-app/README.md

-Simple application for the smalest children!
+Simple application for the smallest children!